Buddy-Technology/buddy-offer-only-demo/README.md

 ## Overview

-The `Buddy Offer-Only Demo` repository is small Node aplication to mock a back-end along with a small HTML/JS app to demonstrate how the Buddy Offer Element integrates in an shopping cart using our `Offer-Only` mode.
+The Buddy Offer-Only Demo is a Node app to mock a back-end with an HTML/JS app to demo the Buddy Offer Element integrated into a shopping cart using our Offer-Only mode.

 ## Projects Included